 Tuition & Financial Aid

-All students enrolled in the financial aid program are required to perform their tuition service hours responsibly, cooperatively and maintain good grades and good citizenship.
+All students enrolled in the financial aid program are required to maintain good grades and good citizenship.
 Recipients of tuition assistance are required to achieve at least a 2.0 GPA in all of their classes.

 Financial Aid Application